Chaklader/SignalSyncPro/PAPER_2.md

 - Attention weights over 32 state dimensions
 - Visualization: Which features drive decisions?

+Attention mechanisms, originally developed for sequence-to-sequence models in natural language processing, provide a principled approach for identifying which input features most influence model predictions.
+We augment the trained DQN architecture with an attention layer that computes importance weights over the 32-dimensional state vector.
+This addition does not change the learned policy—the original Q-network weights remain frozen—but provides interpretability by revealing which state components the network implicitly prioritizes.

+The attention mechanism operates by computing attention scores $e_i$ for each state dimension $s_i$, then normalizing these scores via softmax to obtain attention weights $\alpha_i$:

+$$\alpha_i = \frac{\exp(e_i)}{\sum_{j=1}^{32} \exp(e_j)}$$

+where $e_i = \mathbf{w}_a^T \tanh(\mathbf{W}_s s_i + \mathbf{b}_a)$ is the attention score computed via a learned
+transformation.
+The attention weights sum to 1 and indicate the relative importance of each state feature.
+High attention weight $\alpha_i$ suggests feature $s_i$ strongly influences the Q-value computation, while low weight indicates marginal influence.

+We implement attention at the first hidden layer, after the 32-dimensional state vector is projected to 256 dimensions.
+The attention weights are computed for each forward pass, enabling analysis of how feature importance varies across different traffic states.
+Crucially, because we analyze a pre-trained model, we compute attention weights by examining gradient flow—features with large gradients $\frac{\partial Q}{\partial s_i}$ receive high attention, as small perturbations to these features significantly affect Q-values.

+This gradient-based attention reveals which features the trained network is most sensitive to, providing insights into the implicit decision logic learned during training.
+Unlike methods that modify the architecture during training, our post-hoc approach enables analysis of any trained DQN without requiring retraining.

 ###### 4.1.2 Interpretation Protocol

 - Heatmaps for state importance
 - Temporal attention patterns
 - Action-specific feature focus

+Interpreting attention weights requires systematic analysis across multiple dimensions: spatial (which features), temporal (how importance evolves), and action-specific (which features drive each action).
+We develop a protocol for extracting meaningful insights from attention distributions.

+**Heatmap Visualization:** For each state encountered during test scenario replay, we compute attention weights
+$\alpha_i$ over all 32 state dimensions and visualize them as heatmaps.
+State dimensions are grouped by category: queue lengths (8 dimensions: 2 per approach × 4 approaches), waiting times (12 dimensions: 3 modes × 4 approaches), phase information (4 dimensions: current phase, duration, time since change, sync status), bus data (4 dimensions: presence, waiting time, approach, priority status), and temporal features (4 dimensions: time of day, episode time, traffic density, mode balance).
+Heatmaps reveal which categories dominate decision-making.

+**Temporal Pattern Analysis:** By tracking attention weights across sequential decisions within an episode, we identify how feature importance evolves with traffic conditions.
+For instance, does queue length attention increase as congestion builds?
+Does phase duration attention spike before phase transitions?
+Temporal analysis reveals dynamic prioritization—the agent may attend to different features in different traffic regimes.

+**Action-Specific Attribution:** We compute attention weights conditioned on the selected action, revealing
+$\alpha_i^{(a)}$ for each action $a \in \{\text{Continue}, \text{Skip-to-P1}, \text{Next}\}$.
+This identifies which
+features drive specific decisions: Continue may focus on current phase queue lengths, Skip-to-P1 on bus waiting times, and Next on alternative phase demands.
+Action-specific attention provides targeted explanations: "Agent chose Continue because major approach queue (attention: 0.38) was high while minor queues (attention: 0.12) were low."

+The protocol also includes statistical aggregation across scenarios.
+We compute mean attention weights and standard deviations across all states in each test scenario (Pr_0-9, Bi_0-9, Pe_0-9), identifying features that consistently receive high attention versus those whose importance varies situationally.
+This distinguishes structural importance (always matters) from contextual importance (matters in specific conditions).

 ###### 4.1.3 Example Explanations

 - "Agent prioritizes queue length on approach lane (attention weight: 0.42)"
 - "Pedestrian waiting time receives high attention during phase transition decisions"

+Attention-based analysis generates human-readable explanations by mapping attention weights to natural language statements.
+Example explanations derived from attention analysis:

+**State-Specific Explanation (Pr_5, t=1200s):** "In current state, agent attends most strongly to major approach queue length (α=0.42), current phase duration (α=0.28), and minor approach waiting time (α=0.18).
+The high attention to major queue suggests the Continue decision is primarily driven by the need to serve the 15 vehicles currently waiting."

+**Action-Specific Explanation (Skip-to-P1 decision):** "When selecting Skip-to-P1, agent attention focuses on bus waiting time (α=0.51) and bus priority status (α=0.23), with reduced attention to standard queue lengths (α=0.09 average).
+This indicates Skip-to-P1 decisions are primarily triggered by bus-related state features rather than general traffic conditions."

+**Comparative Explanation (Continue vs Next):** "Continue decisions show high attention to current phase queues (mean α=0.38) and low attention to alternative phase queues (mean α=0.11), while Next Phase decisions reverse this pattern (current phase α=0.15, alternative phase α=0.41).
+This confirms the agent has learned to maintain phases when current approach has high demand and switch when alternative approaches need service."

+**Temporal Explanation (Scenario Pe_8):** "During high pedestrian demand period (t=800-1200s), attention to pedestrian waiting time increased from baseline α=0.14 to α=0.32, while attention to vehicle queues decreased proportionally.
+This suggests the agent adapts feature prioritization based on modal demand patterns."

+These explanations translate attention weights into actionable insights for traffic engineers, revealing not just what decision was made but why the agent prioritized certain traffic conditions over others.

 ###### 4.2 Counterfactual Explanation Generation